AndErem314/Trading_Bot/README.md

 - Fetches raw OHLCV data from cryptocurrency exchanges (using ccxt)
 - Supports BTC/USDT pair only
 - Historical data from January 1st, 2020 to present
-- Timeframes: 1-hour and daily intervals (1h, 1d)
+- Timeframes: 1-hour, 4-hour, and daily intervals (1h, 4h, 1d)
 - Exchange: Binance (easily extendable)
 - Robust error handling and retry mechanisms with exponential backoff

 ### Technical Indicators

-The bot implements **9 comprehensive technical indicators** with advanced analysis capabilities, all integrated with the unified database system:
+The bot implements **9 comprehensive technical indicators** with advanced analysis capabilities, all integrated with the per-symbol database:

 #### **1. Gaussian Channel Indicator**
 - Upper, middle, and lower channel bands based on moving averages